Backups and disaster recovery

 ArcGIS Online backup considerations

-ArcGIS Online, as a SaaS offering and system, handles backup and recovery for disaster scenarios entirely without user input, and the Service Level Agreement for ArcGIS Online reflects this commitment.
-Users may choose to make their own, additional backups of content or configurations in ArcGIS Online through a variety of patterns, including:
+ArcGIS Online, as a SaaS offering and system, needs to be approached differently from a backup and recovery perspective.
+As part of the system stability, Esri handles backup and recovery requirements for hardware and system-level outages, without user input, and the Service Level Agreement for ArcGIS Online reflects this commitment.
+ArcGIS Online does not currently provide a method for users to create organization-wide backups or content backups, and organizations will need to define a strategy for their own, additional backups of content or configurations in ArcGIS Online through a variety of patterns, including:

 • Creating file-based offline backups of data by exporting ArcGIS Online services to various formats